pivotal-partner-platform-architecture/azure-service-broker-client/README.md

 This application is a simple SQL Server database client

 ## azure-sb-storage-client
-This application is a storage client using the Blob, Table, Queue, Disk, and File storage capabilities
+This application is a storage client using the Blob, Table, Queue, Disk, and File storage capabilities.
+This application also demonstrates how to support two different storage service instances bound to the same application.
+In this case, some code is required to connect the right client object to the right service instance.

 ## azure-sb-documentdb-client
 This application is a simple DocumentDB client